CaseyScott/taste-recipe/README.md

 ## Features left to implement
 If I had more time to spend on this project I would like to add:
 - pagination is a must for any web app like this.
+- Image upload instead of url for add recipe.
 - home page images would link to there recipes.
 - up voting on favourite recipes.
 - user comments on the recipes so people have feedback.